 Photo Courtesy of TD Beach to Beacon.

 Oakhurst is Northern New England’s leading dairy brand and has stood behind every glass of milk and product for 96 years.
 While the FDA states there is no significant difference between milk from cows treated with artificial growth hormone, Oakhurst made history in 2003 when it asked its milk producers to take America’s First Farmer’s pledge not to use artificial growth hormone.
 Today, Oakhurst remains committed to the wellbeing of its community by contributing to local organizations that support healthy active kids and a healthy environment.
 The company produces milk and other dairy and juice products from its headquarters on Forest Avenue in Portland, Maine.
-In January 2014, Oakhurst became a wholly-owned subsidiary of Dairy Farmers of America, a dairy farmer-owned cooperative based in Kansas City, Missouri.
+In January 2014, Oakhurst became a wholly-owned subsidiary of Dairy Farmers of America, a dairy farmer-owned cooperative based in Kansas City, Kansas.
 For more information, visit www.oakhurstdairy.com.